Blupo/ColorPane/docs/technical/api-reference.md

 ColorPane.IsColorEditorOpen(): boolean
 ```

 Returns whether the color editor is open or not.
-This will also return `true` if the ColorSequence editor is open.

 ### ColorPane.IsGradientEditorOpen